technomancy/bussard/spoilers/readme.md

 over to a system in the functional portal network.

 Still haven't sketched out the details of who created it.
-They should be humans, but we need some explanation for how they were able to create it independently of the main human civilization; perhaps activating the Injector sent some of the artifacts back in time?
+They should be humans (or the initial prototype MC that escaped?), but we need some explanation for how they were able to create it independently of the main human civilization.

 Arguably the existence of the Injector "un-asks" the questions of scientific accuracy by acknowledging that yes, even in the game